Steam clean not working

 When to Call a Professional

-DIY parts for fixing a steam clean issue on the Samsung NV51K7770DS typically run between $10–$80, depending on whether you’re replacing a water inlet valve, door seal, or control board component.
-A professional service call usually costs $150–$300 including labor.
-Tackling this repair yourself can save you $100 or more.
+The cost for DIY parts to fix a steam clean issue on the Samsung NV51K7770DS typically ranges from $10–$80, depending on whether you’re replacing a water inlet valve, door seal, or control board component.
+A professional service call generally costs $150–$300 including labor.
+Tackling this repair yourself can save you over $100.

 Why is my Samsung NV51K7770DS steam clean cycle not starting?